-As a Partner, you have the option to toggle virtual locations for a tenant via the Feature Flags.
-You can set individual prices for each type of Dedicated Node (with or without Rocket Storage) as well as set limits on the amount of Dedicated Nodes that a tenant can request.
+As a Partner, you have the option to toggle Virtual Locations for an account via the Feature Flags.
+You can set individual prices for each type of Dedicated Node (with or without Rocket Storage) as well as set limits on the amount of Dedicated Nodes that a account can request.

 How do I use a Virtual Location?

-After you have requested a virtual location, you can create a new project and assign your virtual location to that project.
-Once switched to that project you can create resources as usual, and these resources only run on the Dedicated Nodes assigned to your Virtual Location.
+After you have requested a Virtual Location, you can create a new project and assign your Virtual Location to it.
+Upon switching to this project you can follow the usual approach to create resources which only run on the Dedicated Nodes assigned to your Virtual Location.

 Can I connect servers between a Virtual Location and other Physical Locations?

 Yes.
-Load balancing works globally and you can integrate virtual switches to enable networking between projects.
-The projects have to reside in the same location.
-You should book a Virtual Location in the Physical Location that your other servers exist in.
+Load balancing works globally and you can integrate Virtual Switches to enable networking between projects.
+The projects have to reside in the same location, meaning that you will need to book a Virtual Location in the same physical location that your other servers reside in.

 Can I use Rocket Storages as part of the Virtual Location offering?

 Yes.
-You can do so only if a Dedicated Node with Rocket Storage attached is added to the Virtual Location.
+You can do so only if you have opted for a Dedicated Node with Rocket Storage attached while booking the Virtual Location.
 If not, the product is unavailable within the Virtual Location project.